 - Get creative with shoes.

+Shoes are one of the items that tend to end up in the lost and found.
 There are several ways you can tag your child’s shoes so they are quickly returned if lost.
 Use fabric markers on the inside of the shoe.
 You can also scratch initials into the rubber sole with a pin.
 Last but not least, you can attach as mall tag to the shoe laces.
 For younger kids you can make this look decorative but in all reality it is really their initials.

 - Make your markings visible.